 For an Oval Face

 Much like a diamond-shaped face, an oval face has a lot of options when it comes to the fringe as many styles will be flattering on you.
 One of the best choices is a long, thick fringe that hangs to just above your eyebrows.
 This is a fantastic look that not everyone can pull off.

 A face that is wider at the top and narrower towards the chin is best suited for a fringe that is rounded at the edges and bit thinner than you would choose for other face shapes.
 This will help balance the shape of your face without bringing too much attention to your jawline.

 Another popular style of fringe is called the French Girl Fringe.
 What makes this fringe so wonderful is that it's extremely versatile, so it works for many face shapes.
 A French Girl Fringe is longer and has a lighter look than other fringe styles, which works to lift your cheekbones and open up your face.
 It also widens your eyes.
 The length of this kind of fringe can range from just above your eyebrows to a bit below, so work with your hairstylist to find the length that works best for your face shape.

 Testing out a Fringe

 If you're not sure a fringe is right for you, it makes sense to try a look a try before you sit down in your hairdresser's chair.
 You can do this by putting your hair in a ponytail to start.
 Make sure the ponytail is fairly high.
 Then pull it over the top of your head, allowing the ends of the ponytail to rest on your forehead.
 Using your other hand, spread the hair out and you'll have a pretty good idea of how you'd look with a fringe.

-A fringe might feel like a big step, and it’s something you should consider before going for it.
-But, if you take your face shape into account and make sure you have a good hairstylist, chances are that you’re going to love your new look.
+A fringe might feel like a big step, and it's something you should consider before going for it.
+But, if you take your face shape into account and make sure you have a fully trained hair expert, chances are that you're going to love your new look.